-The Hohenstein Castle was built around the mid-14th century as the seat of the Teutonic Order bailiff, near the border of the Ostróda commandership with Mazovia.
-These areas were then sparsely populated and overgrown with primeval forest, and the stronghold guarded the border and the trade route from Masovia deep into the Prussia.
-The initiator of the construction was Gunter von Hohenstein, Teutonic commander of Ostróda from 1339, from whom the castle and the settlement took their name.
+Hohenstein Castle was built around the mid-fourteenth century as the seat of the Teutonic bailiffs, near the border of the Ostróda commandry with Mazovia.
+At that time, this area was sparsely populated and covered with forest, and the stronghold guarded the border and the trade route from Mazovia into Prussia.
+The initiator of the construction was Gunter von Hohenstein, the commander of Ostróda from 1339, from whose name the castle and the settlement took their name.
 Hohenstein was first recorded in documents in 1351, and in 1359 the neighboring town was established.